-What Are Visual Themes?
-What Can I Do With Them?
+What are Visual Themes?
+What can I do with them?

 The visual design of your community and projects keeps the look and feel of your testing platform consistent with your brand.
 But did you know it also helps maintain tester enthusiasm and participation?